xtuml/erebus/README.md

     curl --location --request POST 'http://127.0.0.1:8800/upload/test-files' --form 'file1=@"test_uml_1_events.json"'
     ```

+* (RECOMMENDED) (OPTIONAL) This is the recommed way of gettingTest Case zip files may be uploaded to the Test Harness.
+These can include all the test data required to run the specific test.
+The zip file structure can vary based on the specific system tested but the basic implementation of the zip file would have the following structure unzipped
+    ```
+    TCASE
+    ├── profile_store (optional)
+    │   └── test_profile.csv (optional)
+    ├── test_config.yaml (optional)
+    └── test_file_store (optional)
+        ├── test_data_1 (optional)
+        └── test_data_2 (optional)
+    ```
+    Note that all folders and files are optional in general within the zip file (this may not be the case for specific systems for example the `test_file_store` may need to be populated with template test data if the test for the specific system in question does not have a generator of test data).
+The folder can include:
+    * `profile_store` - (OPTIONAL) This can be populated with a single profile for the test case detailing the time dependent rate at which single instances of test data will be sent.
+    * `test_file_store` - (OPTIONAL) This can be populted with arbitary template (or otherwise) test data that will be used in the test
+    * `test_config.yaml` - (OPTIONAL) This yaml file includes the test config used for the particular test case.
+If not present the test config in the JSON body of the `startTest` endpoint will be used (along with any defaults not set in the input config)

+    The endpoint `/upload/named-zip-files` allows the upload of multiple test case zip file and is of mime type `multipart/form`.
+The file object name of the zip file in the form will be used to create the `TestName` (this is the name that needs to be input in the JSON body under the `TestName` field used with the `startTest` endpoint to run the test case) and will create a folder in the `report_output` folder under which all test data will be saved (WARNING: if the test name already exists this will overwrite all previous data within the output folder) An example curl request to upload a single test case zip file is shown below:
+    ```
+    curl --location --request POST 'http://127.0.0.1:8800/upload/named-zip-files' --form '<TestName here>=@"<Test zip file path>"'
+    ```
 * Start Tests Once all files required for the test have been uploaded to the harness the test can be started by sending a POST request with the JSON test data attached (must use header `'Content-Type: application/json'`) to the endpoint `/startTest`.

     The JSON can contain (but does not have to) the following fields:
     * `"TestName"`: `str` - A string representing the name of the test.
 If not provided a random uuid test name will be provided.
 Once a test is complete a directory will be created with the name given to the test and all report files relating to the test will be found within that directory.
+If a user would like to run a test case that has been uploaded using the `/upload/named-zip-files` endpoint then this field should refer to the file object name part of the form in that previous request.
     * `"TestConfig"`: `dict` - A JSON object like that given in <b>Example Json test config</b> above that provides the configuration for the test

     An example of a POST request using curl is provided below: